 Hey everybody, and welcome to another PT Pioneer article.

-Today I’m going to be breaking down “what is a health coach?”
+Today I will be breaking down “What is a health coach?”

 This career path takes the best of health and fitness and the fundamentals of medical practice and merges them as one.